Wondering how to find short term rentals? Learn all the tricks and tips

 How do you know if you’ve found a legitimate short term rental?

+When it comes to searching for short term lease apartments, there are a few things to know to stay protected as a tenant.
 As mentioned above, many cities and municipalities have guidelines that govern short term rental properties.
 They also require a property owner to have an STR permit or short term rental license when they make money off a dwelling or a rental unit.
 Requiring a short term rental permit is a way that local governments protect renters.

 You can also take steps to protect yourself as someone renting with a shorter lease term.
 As you explore rental housing, keep the following tips in mind: